 It’s why Chapter 11 is called reorganization, and it usually takes place one step at a time.

 Part of the plan here is invigorating the spicy clothing sales on line, and then allowing the sale of racy panties, bras, teddies and other naughty lingerie in other stores including department stores.

 Facts hidden under the outerwear of Frederick’s bankruptcy petition explain that the company has not seen a profitable fiscal year since 2007.

-Frederick’s founder Fred Mellinger, a world War II veteran, opened the store in 1947 and was also credited with inventing the push up bra.
+Frederick’s of Hollywood founder Fred Mellinger, a world War II veteran, opened the store in 1947 and was also credited with inventing the push up bra.
 Unfortunately, sagging profits did the stores in nearly 70 years later.